etherchina/solidity-doc-cn/status_en.md

 __Note__: the commit hash of some files are not identical to `272262e`, please pay close attention to the difference when sync with latest version of English doc.
 We have `status.md` and `status_en.md` separately for Chinese and English versions, and finally we only maintain the English version.

-_Last update_: Apr.
+_Last updated_: Apr.
 9th by hongbinzuo

 ## Index
  - File name: index.rst